 Degaussing is a unique technique of the permanent deletion of data applicable to memory devices based on a magnetic media (hard disk, floppy disk, magnetic tapes on open reels or cassette).
-It can ensure the rapid sanitisation of information from media where it is not possible to apply overwriting erasure software due to hardware failure.
+It can ensure the rapid sanitization of information from media where it is not possible to apply overwriting erasure software due to hardware failure.

 How does degaussing work?

 The physical principle underlying the degaussing relies on the polarisation of the Weiss domains.
 The data is stored on magnetic media, such as hard disks and tapes, whereby a magnetic field is applied to very small areas called magnetic domains, specifically Weiss domains.
 This process is based on the theory developed by French physicist Pierre Weiss.
-The magnetic field while in the writing phase of the information impresses a verse that orients the magnetisation of a certain number of Weiss domains.
-These verses of the magnetisation are associated with bit values 0 and 1.
+The magnetic field while in the writing phase of the information impresses a verse that orients the magnetization of a certain number of Weiss domains.
+These verses of the magnetization are associated with bit values 0 and 1.

 What does degaussing do to a hard drive?